 Type of person that they are looking for:

 Ideal PAs will be fun and energetic to create a positive relationship with Erin.
 You’ll have a clean driving licence with your own vehicle to take Erin out and about.
 Having experience working with children with additional needs would be beneficial.
-You’ll be willing to learn how to best support Erin and be respectful of my role as Ern’s mum.
+You’ll be willing to learn how to best support Erin and be respectful of my role as Erin’s mum.

 Skills, qualifications and experience